taocpp/json/doc/Events-Interface.md

 ## Included Producers

-Producers are functions that take some input from which they generate Events that they call on a consumer that they are also provided with.
+Events Producers are functions that take some input from which they generate Events function calls on a provided Consumer.

 **The common namespace prefix `tao::json::` is omitted.**